thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 }
 ```

-Now we have a todolist that items can be deleted.
+Now we have a todo list that items we can delete.

 ## Adding new todo items

-1. Add a input box in Todolist
+1. Add an input box in Todolist

 ```javascript
 <input